-- (a) The Bureau may issue a notice to comply to a licensee for minor violations of the act or regulations observed during an inspection. - (b) The notice to comply shall be in writing and shall describe the nature and facts of the violation, including a reference to the statute or regulation violated, and may indicate the manner in which the licensee must correct the violation to achieve compliance. - (c) The Bureau will serve the notice to comply prior to leaving the licensed premises after the inspection, to any licensee, employee, agent, or any person delegated by any of the aforementioned persons to facilitate the inspection or accept such notice, or will mail the notice to comply within 15 calendar days of the last date of inspection. - (d) The notice to comply shall inform the licensee that the licensee may, within 15 calendar days from the date of the inspection, sign and return the notice to comply declaring under penalty of perjury that the violation was corrected and describing how compliance was achieved. - (e) Failure to comply may result in a disciplinary action.
+- (a) The Bureau may issue a notice to comply to a licensee for violation(s) of the Act or regulations observed during an inspection. - (b) The notice to comply shall be in writing and describe the nature and facts of each violation, including a reference to the statute or regulation violated, and may indicate the manner in which the licensee must correct the violation(s) to achieve compliance. - (c) The Bureau will serve the notice to comply prior to leaving the licensed premises after the inspection on any licensee, employee, agent, or person delegated by any of the aforementioned persons, to facilitate the inspection or accept such notice, or will mail the notice to comply within 15 calendar days of the last date of inspection. - (d) The notice to comply shall inform the licensee that the licensee may, within 15 calendar days from the date of personal service or mailing of the notice to comply, sign and return the notice to comply declaring under penalty of perjury that each violation was corrected and describing how compliance was achieved. - (e) Failure to correct the violation(s) in the notice to comply may result in a disciplinary action.